kanapuli/kanapuli.github.io/content/posts/rabbitmq-client-migration-using-federation.md

 docker exec -it blue rabbitmqctl set_policy --vhost "/" --apply-to "all" federation ".*" '{"federation-upstream-set": "all"}'
 ```

-## Step 5: Test with the Publisher and Consumer
+## Step 5: Test Federation with the Publisher and Consumer

 ### Step 5.1: Run the Publisher to the Blue Cluster